A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 By substituting $y(k)=Cx(k)$ in the cost functional, we arrive at the cost function of the states;

-where $Q=Q=C^{T}\tilde{Q}C{\succeq}0$ is the positive semidefinite and $R{\succ}0$ is the positive definite matrices.
+where $Q=Q=C^{T}\tilde{Q}C{\succeq}0$ is the positive semidefinite and $R{\succ}0$ is positive definite matrices.
 For the control law of the form $u(k)=Kx(k)$, the state feedback control coefficients can be solved from the Discrete Algebraic Riccati matrix equation \cite{datta2004numerical,lancaster1995algebraic};

-where $X$ is the unique positive semidefinite steady state solution to DARE (Equation \ref{eq:48}).
+where $X$ is the unique positive semidefinite steady-state solution to DARE (Equation \ref{eq:48}).
 Then, the state feedback coefficients are expressed as $K=(R+B^{T}XB)^{-1}A$.
-By substituting $u(k)=-Kx(k)$, we obtain the closed form controlled state space equation as $x(k+1)=(A-BK)x(k)$ where the closed loop state transition matrix is asymptotically stable and Hurwitz (all the eigenvalues has negative real parts).
+By substituting $u(k)=-Kx(k)$, we obtain the closed-form controlled state-space equation as $x(k+1)=(A-BK)x(k)$ where the closed loop state transition matrix is asymptotically stable and Hurwitz (all eigenvalues has negative real parts).

-\paragraph{Vehicle Lateral Dynamics in Error Coordinates} The LQR controller can be designed for in any coordinate system, however, for path tracking applications it is more convenient to use relative coordinate system \cite{rajamani2011vehicle}.
+\paragraph{Vehicle Lateral Dynamics in Error Coordinates} LQR controller can be designed for in any coordinate system; however, for path tracking applications, it is more convenient to use the relative coordinate system \cite{rajamani2011vehicle}.
 The vehicle dynamics model in the vehicle body coordinate system is given in matrix Equations (\ref{eq:17}).
-We define the desired lateral response by defining the desired magnitudes when vehicle is in steady state motion conditions.
-The desired yaw rate and the acceleration in the steady state turning are expressed as;
+We define the desired lateral response by defining the desired magnitudes when vehicle is in steady-state motion conditions.
+The desired yaw rate and the acceleration in the steady-state turning are expressed as;

-where $R$ is the radius of the curvature.
+where $R$ is the radius of curvature.
 The error in the lateral acceleration becomes;

 Similarly, the second error equation is written as;

 If we substitute the equations given for $\ddot{y}$ and $\dot{\psi}$ in Equations (\ref{eq:14} and \ref{eq:16}) in the error equations, we obtain the error state space model given as;